FurqanSoftware/toph-printd/README.md

 You will also need a [configuration file](#configuration) for Printd.
 This configuration file is contest-specific.
 You can download this configuration file from Toph once the printing feature is enabled for your contest.

+_If you have any questions or want to report issues about Printd, please [post about it on Toph Community](https://community.toph.co/new-topic?category=support/printd)._

 ## Example

 [An example](example/example.pdf) is included in this repository.